-- Running a program creates a corresponding context comprising all the essential parameters. - There is an information stream regarding the state modifications: the execution level may read the context, learn about all the changes and report back its own changes.
+- Running a program creates a corresponding context comprising all the essential parameters. - There is the information stream regarding the state modifications: the execution level may read the context, learn about all the changes and report back the changes of its own.

-There are different techniques to organize this data flow (see the corresponding chapter of the "API Patterns" Section of this book).
-Basically, we always have two contexts and a two-way data pipe in between.
+There are different techniques to organize this data flow, but, basically, we always have two contexts and a two-way data pipe in between.
 If we were developing an SDK, we would express the idea with emitting and listening events, like this:

 '''

 / Partner's implementation of the program

 run procedure for a custom API type /

 registerProgramRunHandler(

 apiType,

 (program) => {

 // Initiating an execution

-// on the partner's side
+// on partner's side

 let execution = initExecution(...);

 // Listen to parent context changes

 program.context.on(

 'takeout_requested',

 () => {

 // If a takeout is requested, initiate

-// required procedures
+// corresponding procedures

 await execution.prepareTakeout();

 // When the cup is ready for takeout,

-// emit the corresponding event for
+// emit corresponding event for

 // a higher-level entity to catch it

 execution.context.emit('takeout_ready');

 }

 );

 program.context.on(

 'order_canceled',

 () => {

 await execution.cancel();

 execution.context.emit('canceled');

+}

 );

 return execution.context;

 }

 );

 '''

-NB: In the case of an HTTP API, a corresponding example would look rather bulky as it would require implementing several additional endpoints for the message exchange like GET /program-run/events and GET /partner/{id}/execution/events.
+NB: In the case of HTTP API, a corresponding example would look rather bulky as it would require implementing several additional endpoints for the message exchange like GET /program-run/events and GET /partner/{id}/execution/events.
 We would leave this exercise to the reader.
+Also, it's worth mentioning that in real-world systems such event queues are usually organized using external event messaging systems like Apache Kafka or Amazon SNS/SQS.